Partial Markov Categories: Background on Markov Categories

 \subsection{Markov Categories}

-\MarkovCategories{} are a variant of \copyDiscardCategories{}, specialized for probability theory.
-Synthetic probability theory needs --- apart from the axioms of \copyDiscardCategories{} --- two extra principles.
+\MarkovCategories{} are a specialized variant of \copyDiscardCategories{} for probability theory.
+Synthetic probability theory needs—apart from the axioms of \copyDiscardCategories{}—two extra principles.
 The first is that every morphism is \total{}: a probabilistic choice that does not affect any outcome could as well not have happened.
-The second is that every joint morphism can be factored through its \marginal{}: we assume the existence of a morphism such that, when composed with the \marginal{} of a morphism, yields the original morphism.
-Explicitly, synthetic probability theory assumes the existence of \emph{\conditionals{}}~\cite{cho_2019,fritz_2020}.
+The second is that every joint morphism can be factored through its \marginal{}: we assume the existence of a morphism such that, when composed with the \marginal{} of a morphism, yields the original morphism\footnote{Markov categories~\cite{fritz_2020} appear in the literature without the requirement of having \conditionals{}—they are defined as \copyDiscardCategories{} of total maps.
+In this text, we call \emph{Markov categories} only to those with \conditionals{}: the \MarkovCategories{} better suited for synthetic probability all have \conditionals{}.
+Our change of convention makes the parallel with cartesian categories more explicit: Markov categories are cartesian categories with a weaker splitting condition, instead of any category with copy and uniform discard maps.}.
+In other words, synthetic probability theory assumes the existence of \emph{\conditionals{}}~\cite{cho_2019,fritz_2020}.